github/vscode-codeql/.github/TELEMETRY.md

 ## How do I disable telemetry reporting?

-You can disable telemetry reporting by setting `codeQL.telemetry.enableTelemetry` to `false` in your settings.
+You can disable telemetry reporting by setting `codeQL.telemetry.enableTelemetry` to `false` in [your settings](https://code.visualstudio.com/docs/getstarted/settings#_settings-editor).

-Additionally, telemetry will be disabled if the global `telemetry.enableTelemetry` is set to `false`.
-For more information see [Microsoft’s documentation](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).
+Additionally, telemetry will be disabled if the global `telemetry.enableTelemetry` setting is set to `false`.
+For more information on global telemetry collection, see [Microsoft’s documentation](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).